February/March 2020

 February/March 2018

-Dan Peyton's WATTLE & DAUB
+Dan Peyton's WATTLE AND DAUB

 Self taught in early photographic chemistry and recently, basket making, Dan uses carpentry, sewing, natural products and defunct technologies to riff on themes of inter-connectedness and the passage of time.
 Eonta Space is showing both studies and finished pieces to track ideas from concept to fruition.
 Is what we have here a planned, defined collection of artwork with plainly stated intentions or a mad, metaphoric maelstrom?